AlexGisi/mpc-racing/README.md

+# for akshay
+note the final work is across the branches `main` and `mpc`.
+The `main` branch implements the pure pursuit controller with optimization via GA in agent.py. the `mpc` branch implements the mpc in agent.py.

+the `control` directory holds mpc-related files. the `models` directory holds files related to the development of the vehicle models (these are re-implemented in casadi symbolics in `control/mpc.py`). the `splines` directory holds files related to the parameterization of the centerline and the lane boundaries. the `script` directory contains testing and visualization scripts for various parts of the project.

 # autobots-race
 How to run:
 1. Start carla and change to the shanghai map, for example using the script `auxillary/carla.py`.